-7 Must-Haves for a Good Night’s Sleep, According to Former Insomniacs
+7 Must-Haves to Get Better Sleep, According to Former Insomniacs

 With the exception of maybe a cranky toddler, nobody would debate the benefits of quality rest.
 But unfortunately for many of us, wanting more sleep and getting more sleep are far from the same.
 And while insomnia can have many causes (some of which are medical), it’s reassuring to hear when a restless sleeper finally finds her secret weapon for blissful slumber.
-Here’s what has worked for seven real, recovering insomniacs.
+Here's what products helped seven real, recovering insomniacs get better sleep.

 1. Marpac Dohm Connect White Noise Machine